Economic hardships have been the new norm these past few weeks, not just in America, but in other countries worldwide.

 Put your focus on your website to make sure that you are giving your clients a fast, personalized experience!

-When it comes to keeping costs down, you want to remember that even the smallest changes on your website will evidently start appearing to have an outweighed affect on the final results.
+When it comes to keeping costs down, you want to remember that even the smallest changes on your website will evidently start appearing to have an outweighed effect on the final results.

 Make sure you know your numbers!!! (know where they are at constantly)